prpole/dissertation/chapter1/article/hland_article.md

 defines *Herland*’s narrative form is merely a device for embedding this alignment within the substance of the novel itself.

-Coevolutionary inhabitation represents a concomitance of Gilman’s evolutionary theory with her theories of domestic reform; it is also a basis for a social ecology of the type demanded by any version of the good Anthropocene.
-The mutually sustaining social-ecological feedback loop that defines her system resolves in miniature the problems of the too-human natural environment by putting a “better” human in the background, as a determinative element of the larger system.
+Coevolutionary inhabitation represents a social ecology of the type demanded by any version of the good Anthropocene.
+The mutually sustaining social-ecological feedback loop that defines her system proposes to resolve in miniature the problems of the too-human natural environment by putting a “better” human in the background, as a determinative element of the larger system.